 These requirements can be fulfilled through the process of Preventive Maintenance.

-Advantages of Preventive Maintenance in Calibration Process
+Advantages of Preventive Maintenance in the Calibration Process

 - Ensures proper functioning of reference standards